Soviet war crimes: Kabardino-Balkaria

+Hungary

+According to researcher and author Krisztián Ungváry, some 38,000 civilians were killed during the Siege of Budapest: about 13,000 from military action and 25,000 from starvation, disease and other causes.
+Included in the latter figure are about 15,000 Jews, largely victims of executions by Nazi SS and Arrow Cross Party death squads.
+Ungváry writes that when the Soviets finally claimed victory, they initiated an orgy of violence, including the wholesale theft of anything they could lay their hands on, random executions and mass rape.
+Estimates of the number of rape victims vary from 5,000 to 200,000.
+According to Norman Naimark, Hungarian girls were kidnapped and taken to Red Army quarters, where they were imprisoned, repeatedly raped and sometimes murdered.

+Even embassy staff from neutral countries were captured and raped, as was documented when Soviet soldiers attacked the Swedish legation in Germany.

+A report by the Swiss legation in Budapest describes the Red Army's entry into the city:

+According to historian James Mark, memories and opinions of the Red Army in Hungary are mixed.

 Germany

 According to historian Norman Naimark, statements in Soviet military newspapers and the orders of the Soviet high command were jointly responsible for the excesses of the Red Army.
 Propaganda proclaimed that the Red Army had entered Germany as an avenger to punish all Germans.

 Some historians dispute this, referring to an order issued on 19 January 1945, which required the prevention of mistreatment of civilians.
 An order of the military council of the 1st Belorussian Front, signed by Marshal Rokossovsky, ordered the shooting of looters and rapists at the scene of the crime.
 An order issued by Stavka on 20 April 1945 said that there was a need to maintain good relations with German civilians in order to decrease resistance and bring a quicker end to hostilities.